bparanj/crystal/computer/memory/dual-channel.md

 ### Conclusion

 Dual channel memory technology is a way to enhance memory bandwidth and overall system performance.
-By understanding how to properly configure and utilize dual channel memory, users can take full advantage of the potential improvements in speed and efficiency for their computer systems.
+By understanding how to properly configure and utilize dual channel memory, users can take advantage of the speed and efficiency for their computer systems.